drajnauth/MixerIFAnalysis/README.md

 Software (c) VE3OOI.
 All rights reserved and provided 'as is', without warranty or support of any kind;

 The program is written in Java and developed using Eclipse.
 The program requires Java VM to be installed.
 You need to understand how to run a Java program using the Java VM.
 Currently only Java 1.8.0_811 is supported and can be downloaded from https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html
 Download "Java SE Runtime Environment 8u311".
-To run the program there is a MixerIFAnalysisv0.2.jar file or a MixerIFAnalysisv.bat.
+To run the program there is a MixerIFAnalysisv0.2.jar file or a MixerIFAnalysis.bat.
 Run the bat file if you don't understand how to run a java program.

 Usage: